begidudimtse/wireframing/README.md

 4. Supports Requirement Validation

 Wireframes visually validate functional and non-functional requirements.
 For instance, the booking system wireframe may demonstrate the requirement that users must be able to view hotel details before confirming a reservation.
 By reviewing the wireframe, analysts can confirm that the requirement is represented correctly.

+# Real-World Scenario: Wireframing in Action

+During the design of a hotel booking system, early wireframes revealed that users had to click through five different screens just to confirm a reservation.
+Testers pointed out that this flow was too long and confusing.
+Because the issue was caught at the wireframing stage, the design team quickly restructured the process into three streamlined steps: Search → Select Room → Checkout.

+This change made the booking flow faster and more intuitive, reducing potential user drop-offs.
+When the product was finally launched, users reported higher satisfaction and fewer abandoned bookings.